Which SAT Test Do I Prepare For?

 If you are graduating in 2018 or beyond and you want to start preparing now, take the ACT.

 For students preparing now and graduating in 2018 and beyond, there is only one well-specified test that students can study for now: the ACT.
 The ACT is a very stable test, it has great preparation resources, and there are plenty of great teachers available to guide students through the test effectively.
 Delaying prep while waiting for the SAT to become more certain is a high-opportunity-cost gamble at best.
 Better to start working now on something you can predict.
+Take a look at our online ACT prep if you need want to increase your act test scores.

 If you're graduating in 2018 or later, are stronger at math, and HATE the ACT, then read onward!